samuelspagl/samuelspagl/README.md

 Just another media dude

 #### About me
-- ⏳ 24yo
+- ⏳ 25yo
-- 🏢 KOBIL GmbH as Junior Software Developer
+- 🏢 KOBIL GmbH as Software Developer
 - 🎧 Also working as Sound Engineer / Webdesigner
 - 🎓 BA Sound and Music Production
 - 🎹 Playing Piano, Guitar, and am singing.